NitinAgrawalgit/PetsApp/README.md

 # PetsApp
+A Pet Shelter Management app.
-Implemented Android components like CONTENT PROVIDERS and CURSOR LOADERS with Sqlite Databases.
+Implemented Dynamic Android framework components like CONTENT PROVIDERS and CURSOR LOADERS with Sqlite Databases.